marcoverl/ansible-role-cvmfs-client/README.md

 ``snapshotter_path``: path where to install the cvmfs-snapshotter software (default: ``/usr/local/share``).

-Static parameters (in vars/main.yml)
+Other variables (in vars/main.yml)
 ---------

 ``snapshotter_version``:  commit of last snapshotter version

-``repos``: list of cvmfs repositories that can be mounted (i.e. have the public key stored in files subdir).
-The ones that are not listed here will be mounted assuming that they are preconfigured in the cvmfs-config-default package, as e.g. for cern.ch and egi.eu repositories.
+``repos``: list of cvmfs repositories that have the public key stored in the ``files`` subdir).
+The ones that are not listed here will be mounted assuming that they are preconfigured in the cvmfs-config-default package, as e.g. for *.cern.ch and *.egi.eu repositories.

 Example Playbook
 ----------------